Is Low Carb Good for Hypothyroidism? A Guide to Treating Your Thyroid Issues Through Diet

 Three Ways a Low-Carb Diet Can Be Helpful for People With Hypothyroidism

 Foods alone cannot cure hypothyroidism.
-But a combination of medication and the right nutrients from your diet can work together to minimize symptoms and restore thyroid function.
+But a combination of medication and the right nutrients from your diet can help minimize symptoms and restore thyroid function.

 #1: It Can Help Them Lose Weight